Skip to Content

 One of its unique treasures are the amazing cenotes, a magical opening in the earth where freshwater from underground rivers is brought through the earth’s crust in clear-blue water for all to enjoy.

-You may already know what cenotes actually are, but I think it’s always good to introduce this spectacular natural attraction, especially when they held such importance to the Mayan people, who believed them to be the entrance to the underworld.
+You may already know what cenotes actually are, but I think it’s always good to introduce this spectacular natural attraction, especially when they held such importance to the Mayan people.

-Cenotes are basically sinkholes formed when limestone caves collapsed many centuries ago, which were then filled with water from the underground river systems and the rain.
+Cenotes are sinkholes formed when limestone caves collapsed many centuries ago.
+They were then filled with water from the underground river systems and the rain.
 They are natural, fresh-water pools, but cenotes don’t all look the same: there are actually different types of cenotes.

 To access cave cenotes you’ll have to climb down a ladder from a land-level entrance, making your way to the underground cave where the pool lies hidden beneath the ground.